 Forward-Looking Statements assumptions are subject to a number of risks and uncertainties, many of which are beyond Theratechnologies' control that could cause actual results to differ materially from those that are disclosed in or implied by such Forward-Looking Statements.
-These risks and uncertainties include, but are not limited to, those related to or arising from: the adverse impact of the COVID-19 pandemic on (a) the Company's sales efforts and sales initiatives, (b) the capacity of the Company's suppliers to meet their obligations vis-à-vis the Company, (c) the Company's research and development activities, (d) the health of the Company's employees and its capacity to rely on its resources, as well as (e) global trade; the Company's ability and capacity to grow the sales of EGRIFTA SV® and Trogarzo® successfully in the United States and Trogarzo® in Europe; the Company's capacity to meet supply and demand for its products; the market acceptance of EGRIFTA SV® and Trogarzo® in the United States and of Trogarzo® in Europe; the continuation of the Company's collaborations and other significant agreements with its existing commercial partners and third-party suppliers and its ability to establish and maintain additional collaboration agreements; the Company's success in continuing to seek and maintain reimbursements for EGRIFTA SV® and Trogarzo® by third-party payors in the United States; the success and pricing of other competing drugs or therapies that are or may become available in the marketplace; the Company's ability to protect and maintain its intellectual property rights in EGRIFTA SV® and tesamorelin; the Company's success in obtaining reimbursement for Trogarzo® in key European countries, together with the level of reimbursement, if at all; the Company's ability and capacity to commercialize Trogarzo® in Germany and to launch Trogarzo® in other key countries of the European Union; the Company's ability to obtain the approval by the FDA of the F8 formulation and the multidose pen injector; the Company's ability to obtain an agreement with the FDA for its Phase 3 clinical trial design studying tesamorelin in the NASH general population; the Company's ability to successfully conduct its Phase 3 clinical trial using tesamorelin for the treatment of NASH in the general population and its Phase 1 clinical trial using TH1902 in various types of cancer; the Company's capacity to acquire or in-license new products and/or compounds; the discovery of a cure for HIV; the Company's expectations regarding its financial performance, including revenues, expenses, gross margins, profitability, liquidity, capital expenditures and income taxes; and the Company's estimates regarding its capital requirements.
+These risks and uncertainties include, but are not limited to, those related to or arising from; the adverse impact of the COVID-19 pandemic on (a) the Company's sales efforts and sales initiatives, (b) the capacity of the Company's suppliers to meet their obligations vis-à-vis the Company, (c) the Company's research and development activities, (d) the health of the Company's employees and its capacity to rely on its resources, as well as (e) global trade; the Company's ability and capacity to grow the sales of EGRIFTA SV® and Trogarzo® successfully in the United States and Trogarzo® in Europe; the Company's capacity to meet supply and demand for its products; the market acceptance of EGRIFTA SV® and Trogarzo® in the United States and of Trogarzo® in Europe; the continuation of the Company's collaborations and other significant agreements with its existing commercial partners and third-party suppliers and its ability to establish and maintain additional collaboration agreements: the Company's success in continuing to seek and maintain reimbursements for EGRIFTA SV® and Trogarzo® by third-party payors in the United States; the success and pricing of other competing drugs or therapies that are or may become available in the marketplace; the Company's ability to protect and maintain its intellectual property rights in EGRIFTA SV® and tesamorelin; the Company's success in obtaining reimbursement for Trogarzo® in key European countries, together with the level of reimbursement, if at all; the Company's ability and capacity to commercialize Trogarzo[®] in Germany and to launch Trogarzo[®] in other key countries of the European Union; the Company's ability to obtain the approval by the FDA of the F8 formulation and the multi-dose pen injector; the Company's ability to secure additional resources to initiate its Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH; the Company's ability to successfully conduct its Phase 3 clinical trial using tesamorelin for the treatment of NASH and its Phase 1 clinical trial using TH1902 in various types of cancer; the Company's ability to find a partner on terms satisfactory to the Company; the Company's capacity to acquire or in-license new products and/or compounds; the discovery of a cure for HIV; the Company's expectations regarding its financial performance, including revenues, expenses, gross margins, profitability, liquidity, capital expenditures and income taxes; and the Company's estimates regarding its capital requirements.